When the Machine Chimes the Bell: Entanglement and Bell Inequalities with Boosted $t\bar{t}$: Theoretical Framework

 We focus on $\mathcal{B}_1$ and $\mathcal{B}_2$ which lead to stronger bounds among others, since $C_{nn} <0$ and the coefficients $C_{rr}$ and $C_{kk}$ are mostly positive in the $(m_{t\bar t}, \cos\theta_{CM})$ plane, as we explicitly show in the following section.
 The coefficients $C_{ij}$ can be measured with the distributions from the top and anti-top quark decay products $a$ and $b$

-where $\theta_a^i$ is the polar angle for the final state $a$ with respect to the $i$-th axis in the top quark rest frame and $\bar\theta_b^j$ is the polar angle for the final state $b$ with respect to the $j$-th axis in the anti-top rest frame.
+where $\theta_a^i$ is the polar angle for the final state $a$ with respect to the $i$th axis in the top quark rest frame and $\bar\theta_b^j$ is the polar angle for the final state $b$ with respect to the $j$th axis in the anti-top rest frame.
+The $\beta_a$ and $\beta_b$ are the spin analyzing powers for the corresponding final states.
 We can single out the $C_{ij}$ coefficients from Eq.~\eqref{eq:dist} as

 where $c_{\theta}\equiv \cos\theta$, $c_{\bar \theta}\equiv \cos\bar\theta$, and $N$ denotes the number of events.